Gabrielle Suchon: Du célibat volontaire (On the Celibate Life Freely Chosen)

 In Du célibat volontaire, Suchon presents another possible solution for women to escape subjugation.
-Suchon She envisions female freedom as autonomy to exist actively, or to live an educated and informed life.
+Suchon envisions female freedom as autonomy to exist actively, or to live an educated and informed life.
 She asserts that a life unfettered by societal constraints in which one is free to pursue intellectualism, is preferable to both marriage and religious vows.

 Suchon discusses celibacy through the lens of Neutrality.
 Suchon coins the term "Neutralist" and describes women who live the celibate life as such.
 The "Neutralist" is devoted to God, helping others and cultivation of the self.

 Suchon details the twelve benefits of female celibacy.
 A notable benefit of forgoing marriage is the ability to care for the poor instead of producing children.
 She points out that a celibate life is accessible to wealthier women, widows and poor women who work to sustain themselves.
 Suchon suggests friendship as a remedy to the melancholy that comes with having no familial attachments and commitments.

 Suchon views celibacy not as a religious virtue, but as a practical path to gaining individual autonomy and freedom for women.
 Suchon does not dismiss the fact that some women may have the desire and inclination to take religious vows and encourages those that do to follow the religious path.
 However, Suchon strongly condemns parents that force the religious life upon their young, naive daughters for self-serving reasons.

 Suchon rejects the widely accepted idea that women needed to be cloistered (segregated from men) to draw away the temptations of the flesh.
 In fact, she attests that nuns are equally as susceptible to sins of the flesh as secular women.
 She argues that while it was widely accepted that nuns held religious authority, Catholic clergymen reserved true divine knowledge for members of their own sex.